 Choose Hodges University for Your Certificate Program

 See for yourself just how easily Certifications can give you the Skills and Training you need to achieve more from your career (or jump into a new career).
-Whether online, in your living room, or halfway around the world, we have the certification to fit your unique circumstances.
+Whether in the classroom, online, in your living room, or halfway around the world, we have the certification to fit your unique circumstances.

 What is the difference between a Graduate Certificate, Certificate, Certification, and Industry Certification